wp-plugins/bepro-listings/readme.txt

 * (optional) Install BePro Email (100% free) to facilitate unlimited customizable email notifications.
 Download it from our website www.beprosoftware.com

 == Frequently Asked Questions ==

+= What is the shortcode builder? =

+This tool allows you to select from a list of available shortcodes and their options.
+To reveal the tool, while editing a page or post, click the BePro tinymce button located above the description.

 = How do I implement custom form fields? =